 - a.
-In most of the Colleges, Schools, and Libraries, at least five years of service at the rank of Associate Professor at the University or at another University of equal standing. - b.
+A faculty member is expected to complete five years at the rank of Associate Professor in order to apply for promotion to Professor.
+Exceptions to this norm include authorized credit for previous faculty appointment(s) at comparable institutions, Provost-approved promotion and tenure guidelines of individual units, and early applications for promotion. - b.
 Evidence of such outstanding abilities in teaching, advising of students, and service to the University and the community as to merit general recognition throughout the University, particularly among its faculty and students, as an effective educator, advisor, and faculty member. - c.
 Evidence of such outstanding achievements in scholarship and research, particularly scholarly publication and other academically recognized, creative achievements, as to garner meritorious attention among recognized scholars.
 Consideration will be given to such subsidiary evidence as direction of, or significant participation in, research projects, acquisition of external funding for research, acquisition of patents, participation in the scholarly activities of learned societies, and professional consultative service.